-GB Abogados offer a prompt and efficient probate service to foreign nationals with assets in Spain.
+GB Abogados offer a prompt and efficient probate service to foreign nationals with assets in Spain and/or the UK.

 We offer a complete probate service relieving you of what can be an onerous task at a time when you have lost someone close to you.

 These situations can be even more difficult and frustrating if the deceased person owned assets abroad.

 Dealing with legal matters in a different country with a completely different language and legal system can be hard.

 However, we provide a service that ensures the beneficiaries of the Spanish estate do not need to travel to Spain.